Icinga/icingaweb2/doc/02-Installation.md

 * A web server, e.g. Apache or Nginx
 * PHP version >= 5.6.0
 * The following PHP modules must be installed: cURL, gettext, intl, mbstring, OpenSSL and xml
-* Default time zone configured for PHP in the php.ini file
 * LDAP PHP library when using Active Directory or LDAP for authentication
 * MySQL or PostgreSQL PHP libraries